ShogunPanda/fastify-http-errors-enhanced/README.md

 Register as a plugin, optional providing any of the following options:

+- `handle404Errors`: If to set an handler via `setNotFoundHandler`.
 - `hideUnhandledErrors`: If to hide unhandled server errors or returning to the client including stack information.
 Default is to hide errors when `NODE_ENV` environment variable is `production`.
 - `convertValidationErrors`: Convert validation errors to a structured human readable object.
 Default is `true`.
 - `convertResponsesValidationErrors`: Convert response validation errors to a structured human readable object.
 Default is to enable when `NODE_ENV` environment variable is different from `production`.